 By being proactive and regularly monitoring your exposure, you will be ready to act when the time comes.
 So it is important to have a risk management process in place.

 Part of that process requires risk management training, not just for management but all employees.
-Staff need to learn how to recognise what constitutes risk so that they can contribute towards risk management.
+Staff need to learn how to recognise what constitutes risk so that they can contribute to risk management.

 Want to learn more about Risk Management?